AlbertGazizov/hcast/README.md

   }
 })
 ```
-The casted will cast your hash and output will be:
+The caster will cast your hash attributes to:
 ```ruby
 {
   contact: {